andrewwutw/build-djgpp/README.md

 * arm-eabi
 * avr

-See the [build logs](https://travis-ci.org/jwt27/build-gcc) on Travis-CI for a detailed status of individual targets.
+See the [Actions tab](https://github.com/jwt27/build-gcc/actions) on Github for a detailed status of individual targets.

 ### Requirements